 If you have enough time, you can reach Jomsom with the road network.
-It takes two more days from Pokhara to reach Jomsom.
+It takes around 10 hours drive from Pokhara to reach Jomsom.

 Day 3: Kagbeni (2840m) to Samar (3500m) 2 hours Jeep Drive and 3 hours of walk

-Today we board a private jeep upto Chuksang (2900m) village and trek to Samar village.
-You can expect vast arid deserted highlands, broad riverbed and traditional whitewashed earthen houses.
-On our way to Chele we cross the Kali Gandaki river where it makes a tunnel to pass it way through massive rock.
-The flute like cave is another highlight to see here on red chunk cliff.
-After Chele village we mostly follow roadway to reach Samar village.
-The Chele La (3600m) is the first pass which opens you magnificent views of Annapurna mountains in south.
+Today we board a private jeep up to Chuksang (2900m) village and trek to Samar village.
+You can expect vast arid deserted highlands, broad riverbed, and traditional whitewashed earthen houses.
+On our way to Chele, we cross the Kali Gandaki river where it makes a tunnel pass its way through the massive rock.
+The flute-like cave is another highlight to see here on the red chunk cliff.
+After Chele village, we mostly follow the roadway to reach Samar village.
+The Chele La (3600m) is the first pass that opens you magnificent views of Annapurna mountains in the south.
 Samar is a beautiful village settled in the middle of poplar trees.

 Day 4: Samar (3600m) to Ghiling (3800m) 5-6 hours

-We leave Samar and drop down to the river walking through juniper forest.
-Later on we ascent roughly 200m to Bhena where there are few tea shops for us to chose from for our little break.
+We leave Samar and drop down to the river walking through the juniper forest.
+Later on, we ascent roughly 200m to Bhena where there are few tea shops for us to chose from for our little break.
 The trail is easier to follow and comfortable to trek on.
 We finish our trek when reaching Ghiling.
-This village is a home to an ancient red white and yellow washed stupa.
+This village is home to an ancient red white and yellow washed stupa.
 Ghiling offers a great hotel facility with a wonderful Tibetan atmosphere.
-The village has a secondary school, century old monastery and a central stupa right in the middle of the village.
-From here you will be able to interact with with Lobas – people from Lho kingdom, the most genuine, warm and friendly people you will ever come across.
+The village has a secondary school, a century-old monastery and a central stupa right in the middle of the village.
+From here you will be able to interact with Lobas – people from Lho kingdom, the most genuine, warm and friendly people you will ever come across.

 Today’s trek finishes in Ghami – the 3rd largest settlement of Lobas.
-The village is full of traditional Tibetian mud houses, ancient city gates, smart water channels and more monasteries.
+The village is full of traditional Tibetian mud houses, ancient city gates, smart water channels, and more monasteries.
 The hotel where we stay is owned by the royal region of the Lho country.
-It has been recently build and finished to high standard yet still keeping tradition Tibetan feel making this a wonderful experience on its own.
+It has been recently built and finished to a high standard yet still keeping tradition Tibetan feel making this a wonderful experience on its own.

-On rest of spare time we relax and wander around the village.
-This settlement has got largest mani wall in all over Mustang and very friendly local people happy to chat to all foreigners.
+On the rest of spare time, we relax and wander around the village.
+This settlement has got largest mani wall all over Mustang and very friendly local people happy to chat with all foreigners.

 Day 6: Ghami (4000m) to Marang (4200m) 6-7 hours

 Some of the most spectacular scenery is waiting ahead of us on today’s itinerary.
-The highlight of our trip is the village of Dakmar from where we can observe red chulk like cliffs dotted with ancient caves.
+The highlight of our trip is the village of Dakmar from where we can observe red chalk-like cliffs dotted with ancient caves.
 We take a less known trail through Tsarang where we visit a palace and a magnificent Gompa.
-Later on we come to Marang village, a peaceful village just above Tsarang for overnight stay giving us a great starting point before crossing tomorrow’s rather challenging pass (4200m).
+Later on, we come to Marang village, a peaceful village just above Tsarang for overnight stay giving us a great starting point before crossing tomorrow’s rather challenging pass (4200m).

 Day 7: Marang (4200m) to Lo Manthang (3840m) 6-7 hours

-After a week of trekking we suggest you take a day off within this ancient city to relax, eat some lovely food, shop in local stores, visit local monastery school and perhaps even join young monks at their morning prayers.
-A local Lama guide for small reasonable fee offer $10 with Lama guide offers to show you three Gompas, King’s palace and tell what it is like to live in this wonderful place.
-He will take you through narrow alley ways within the palace, shows you thangka paintings and tells you mysterious stories about the city.
+After a week of trekking, we suggest you take a day off within this ancient city to relax, eat some lovely food, shop in local stores, visit local monastery schools and perhaps even join young monks at their morning prayers.
+A local Lama guide for a small reasonable fee offer $10 with Lama guide offers to show you three Gompas, King’s palace and tell what it is like to live in this wonderful place.
+He will take you through narrow alleyways within the palace, shows you thangka paintings and tells you mysterious stories about the city.

 Today we drive back to Muktinath (3700m).
 The drive to Chusang is fairly adventurous and is one not to be forgotten.
-We stop for lunch on the way back in a lovely tea lodge.
-Later on we reach Muktinath.
+We stop for lunch on the way back to a lovely tea lodge.
+Later on, we reach Muktinath.
 This settlement is one of the oldest and holiest places in Nepal.
 Thousands of tourists from both Nepal and India come here every year to take a bath in the sacred spring waters.
-The accommodation in this village is very good with plenty of local and western style restaurants around giving you plenty of options to refuel and rest.
+The accommodation in this village is very good with plenty of local and western-style restaurants around giving you plenty of options to refuel and rest.

 Day 11: Muktinath (3710m) to Marpha (2680) 6-7 hours

-From Muktinath we head down towards Marpha.
+From Muktinath, we head down towards Marpha.
 It will be rather long, however very enjoyable walk yet again with some stunning views.
 Marpha is probably the most picturesque village in the entire Upper Mustang.
-It is surrounded by apple orchards and is famous for various apple products such as apple brandy, dried apples, apple pie and many others.
-The white washed windproof houses, stone paved narrow alley street and underground water channel are some of its highlights.
+It is surrounded by apple orchards and is famous for various apple products such as apple brandy, dried apples, apple pie, and many others.
+The whitewashed windproof houses, stone-paved narrow alley street and underground water channel are some of its highlights.
 Once we reach this settlement you get enough time to explore its surroundings.
-We suggest you go for evening monastery ceremony and chat with young lamas who are always happy to share their knowledge with visitors.
+We suggest you go for the evening monastery ceremony and chat with young lamas who are always happy to share their knowledge with visitors.

 In the morning we take a shared local jeep which brings us down to Tatopani.
 The drive is scenic as we pass rivers and river valleys.
-Once we reach Tatopani we trek uphill to Sikha – a traditional picture perfect village in the hillside with magnificent view of Mt.
+Once we reach Tatopani we trek uphill to Sikha – a traditional village in the hillside with the magnificent view of Mt.
 Dhaulagiri.

 Day 13 : Sikha (1800m) to Ghorepani (2750m)

 From Sikha to Ghorepani it is almost a 1000m ascent meaning it is not going to be easy.
-However the trail is so beautiful with vies over lush forests dotted with local little farms.
-The slate roof houses of Magar community and their unique habitat makes your day trip memorable.
-On the way we cross many local little villages with plenty of spots for breaks on the way.
+However, the trail is so beautiful with views over lush forests dotted with local little farms.
+The slate roof houses of the Magar community and their unique habitat make your day trip memorable.
+On the way, we cross many local little villages with plenty of spots for breaks on the way.
 We will end the trek in Ghorepani – a place famous for some of the finest of Annapurna and Dhaulagiri range.